micheleportas/TLS-NetSecProject/README.md

 pip install -r requirements.txt
 ```

-In order to use OpenSSL with your clients and server, you need to deactivate your firewall or add a rule to allow the traffic on port 4433/443:
+In order to use OpenSSL with your clients and server, you need to deactivate your firewall or add a rule to allow the traffic on port 4433/443 (for our example we prefer to disable it):
 ```
 sudo ufw allow 4433/tcp
 or